the-akira/PhilosophyAPI/philosophyapi/templates/docs.md

 http http://philosophyapi.herokuapp.com/api/ideas/?search=God
 ```

-We will get a filtered response only from the keyword we want
+We will get a filtered response only from the keyword we want, in this case, **God**:

 	HTTP/1.1 200 OK
 	Allow: GET, HEAD, OPTIONS